-Integration with the user's accounts allows you to do a variety of things such as:
+Integration with the user's accounts lets you do a variety of things, such as:

-- Retrieve an ID that is tied to a user, not the device.
+- Retrieve an ID that is tied to a user, not a device.

 Applications typically try to remember the user using one of three techniques:

-- Ask the user to type in a username
+- Ask the user to enter a username.

 - Retrieve a built-in account from

-Option (a) is problematic.
-First, asking the user to type something before entering your app will automatically make your app less appealing.
-Second, there's no guarantee that the username chosen will be unique.
+Option (1) is problematic.
+First, asking the user to enter something before using your app automatically makes your app less appealing.
+Second, there's no guarantee that the username they choose is unique.

-Option (b) is less onerous for the user, but it's tricky to get right.
-More importantly, it only allows you to remember the user on one device.
+Option (2) is less onerous for the user, but it's tricky to get right.
+More importantly, it only lets you remember the user on one device.
 Imagine the frustration of someone who upgrades to a shiny new device, only to find that your app no longer remembers them.

-Option (c) is the preferred technique.
-Account Manager allows you to get information about the accounts that are stored on the user's device.
-As we'll see in this lesson, using Account Manager lets you remember your user, no matter how many devices the user may own, by adding just a couple of extra taps to your UI.
+Option (3) is the preferred technique.
+Account Manager lets you get information about the accounts that are stored on the user's device.
+Using Account Manager lets you remember your user, no matter how many devices the user may own, by adding just a couple of extra taps to your UI.